rzy0901/rzy0901.github.io/content/post/introduction.md

 + Notes for self-learnings,

-+ Projects, Critical thoughts, Daily life and etc.
++ Projects, Critical thoughts, Daily life and etc.,

   in this website.

-# Motto（寄语）

-> + I'm not a programmer, but I have a computer and like recording something.
->
-> 	+ 我不是个程序员，但是我有一个电脑并喜欢记录东西。

 </font>